robbdouglas/jeopardy-game/README.md

 - higher resolution background image
 - h1 style
 - timer to answer the questions
-- already used questions must be disabled visually
 - create questions and remove placeholder
 - responsive design